SajithAravindan/Employee-Tracker_NjEjMS/README.md

 # Professional Employee Tracker

 ## Description
 This is a command-line content management systems (CMS) application to manage a company's employee Details.
-This application will enable  non-developers to easily view and interact with information stored in databases.
+This application will enable  non-developers to easily manage and interact with information stored in databases.

+As a User You can:
+* Add departments, roles, employees (one row at a time)
+* View departments, roles, employees
+* Update employee roles
+* Update employee managers
+* View employees by manager
+* Delete departments, roles, and employees (one row at a time)

 User Story & Acceptance Criteria follow the AS AN / I WANT / SO THAT format.